virocon-organization/viroconweb/README.md

 interface, go to our hosted application at https://serene-sierra-98066.herokuapp.com

-Here we will input a GIF that shows how a users interacts with the app here.
+Here we will input a GIF that shows how a users interacts with the app.

 If you want to compute environmental contours with Python, use the package we built for the needed statistical computations,